ehu7559/cryptoPalsWriteups/README.md

 # cryptoPalsWriteups
-A currently expanding set of Python programs and guides to the Matasano Cryptopals Challenges.
-Implemented in Python, made with love, stress, and unbridled ambition.
+A living/expanding set of Python solutions and guides to the Matasano Cryptopals Challenges.
+Implemented in Python.
+Made with love, stress, and unbridled ambition.

 ## DISCLAIMER:
 This repository contains source code for implementations of various cryptographic protocols, some of which are, at the time of writing, still standard.
 The implementations are based on a combination of course study, mathematical texts, and reference to well-known open standards.
 The code in this repository is known to contain multiple vulnerabilities and lacks the safeguards required for truly secure cryptography.
 Under no circumstances should this be used for actual security.
 The author of this repo takes no responsibility for those who fail to heed this warning.
 Use well-reputed cryptographic libraries/implementations.
 Don't trust some rando's implementation, and don't use your own.